Work is just something I do between bike rides / feed / comments feed /

 The solution struck me just recently: SuperGran has a spare folding bike gathering dust in the back of her shed.
 Why not drop that in the boot and whip it out to ride on delivery days?

-So I’ve got the ol’ Dahon Boardwalk on loan and after a bit of repair to get it back in working order, I tried it on the delivery run last week.
-I must say, I don’t quite cut the same dash as the Dahon Girls.
-And for the record it didn’t make me look much like this either:
+So I've got the ol' Dahon Boardwalk on loan and after a bit of repair to get it back in working order, I tried it on the delivery run last week.
+I must say, I don't quite cut the same dash as the Dahon Girls.
+And for the record I don't look a thing like this either:

 Quite frankly, I lack both the photogenics and the Zen-like calm.
 In fact, I suspect I look rather ludicrous perched up above those small wheels.
 Nevertheless, I had a roaring good time.
 Even having only six gears to play with—probably about the number of gears I normally use anyway—I found myself hurtling along at a pretty reasonable clip.